getreu/tp-note/docs/source/tpnote--manpage.md

 * '`/car/scan.jpg`'.
 * '`/car/photo.jpg`'.

-For '`--export-link-rewriting=short`', in addition to the above, all absolute paths in local links are rebased to '`/`''.
+For '`--export-link-rewriting=long`', in addition to the above, all absolute paths in local links are prepended with the marker file's directory.
 Consider the following example:

 * The Tp-Note file '`/my/docs/car/bill.md`' contains
-* a link with an absolute path: '`/car/scan.jpg`',
+* an absolute local link: '`/car/scan.jpg`',
-* and another link with a relative path: '`./photo.jpg`'.
+* and another relative local link: '`./photo.jpg`'.
 * The document root marker is: '`/my/docs/.tpnote.toml`'.

 The images in the resulting HTML will appear as